Find Out About The Power of Discretionary Time to Solve Your Time Management Problem:

 Assess our project list

-The project list enables us to keep focussed on the big things and not get lost on the ‘admin’ of our job.
+The project list enables us to focus on the big things and not get lost on the ‘admin’ of our job.
 By using these small gifts of time to keep ourselves focussed on the big things that we need to achieve, we can ensure that we are making progress towards our KPI’s.
 Do you have a project list?
 This is also an essential part of any effective time management system and taught on our Time Management training course.

 Achieve our goals